Identify Your Job Niche with the Blue Ocean Strategy

 Fill in the data for two typical candidates.

-Lines A and B represent these two candidates.
+Lines A and B represents these two candidates.
 Drawing both lines helps you better visualize how you’re different from the competition.

 Analyze which of these factors are unnecessary and which can be downplayed.